Selbl/mlops-zoomcamp-project-2025/README.md

 - **Linter**: I use lint to format my code before committing
 - **Makefile**: For linting, testing and running the Docker image
 - **Pre-commit hooks**: Automatically checks for code formatting and potential errors before committing
+- **CI**: I do the continuous integration part of CI/CD, but have not yet implemented CD